 There are pros and cons to each:

 The Bad: The only drawback to arrow tubes is that your arrows can get jostled around.
-That can be an issue, especially if you're using feather vanes, which are delicate and can get damaged.
-Luckily, there are certain models (like the October Mountain holder that I reviewed below) that have an internal organizer, so that's not always an issue.
-That said—if you've got cheap arrows, or you go through them quickly, it may not matter too much.
+That can be an issue, especially if you’re using feather vanes, which are delicate and can get damaged.
+Luckily, there are certain models (like the October Mountain holder that I reviewed below) that have an internal organizer, so that’s not always an issue.
+That said—if you go through your arrows pretty quickly anyway, it may not matter too much.

 The Bad: Arrow cases can be bulky and difficult to transport places.
 If you’ve got your bow in a case and your arrows in another case and your equipment in another case, that’s a lot to keep track of.
 Plus, not all of them have handles, which is kind of weird.

 Here’s how I think it boils down, really: if you’ve got high-end arrows, or if you’ve got a LOT of arrows, you should probably look into an arrow case; if you’re not too concerned about your arrows, and you’re simply looking for a storage tool, a tube should suit your needs just fine.